Himmii/himmi/README.md

-## Hi there, I am Himank, A CyberSec Enthusiast and Certified Ethical Hacker from India👋
+## Hi there, I am Himank, A CyberSec Enthusiast and CEH from India👋

 **Happy to see you here!** :star_struck: <br> The green dots on my [**GitHub** profile](https://github.com/Himmii) represent my journey :running_man: - This is Himank Jain a techie with the urge to learn more and more .
 I have over 2 years’ experience in CyberSec .
 I am a computer geek by passion.